Compliance according to NIS2/CER: From impact analysis to audit preparation

 Reliable contacts

-From the initial consultation to the finalised security concept, we are at your side and ensure that you are optimally positioned in accordance with the legal requirements at a low effort.
+From the initial consultation to the finalised security concept, we are by your side and ensure that you are optimally positioned in accordance with the legal requirements with minimal effort.

 Mathias Handsche